-The first priority of teen cocaine abuse treatment is to help a person stop using, and then help them figure out how to stay clean.
+The first priority of teen cocaine abuse treatment is to help teens stop using, and then help them figure out how to stay clean.
 This might be simple on the surface, but addiction describes the immeasurable need for a drug, much like thirst or hunger.
-Teens going through treatment will be irritable, angry, sad, and generally steeped in a rollercoaster of emotions.
+Teens going through cocaine abuse treatment will be irritable, angry, sad, and generally steeped in a rollercoaster of emotions.

 Afterwards, in order to treat a teen holistically, a therapist must take into consideration the biological, psychological, and sociological factors at play.
-Treatment at Paradigm Malibu focuses on helping teens get through the early stages of recovery, and then understand the road ahead.
+Teen cocaine abuse treatment at Paradigm Malibu focuses on helping teens get through the early stages of recovery, and then understand the road ahead.

 Resources for the Future